Positron and RStudio

 user.email = "jane@example.com" # Email associated with GitHub

-)Important: Use the email address associated with your GitHub account.
+)Important: Use the same email address you’ll use (or already use) for your GitHub account.

 Step 3: Create a GitHub Personal Access Token